 Section 2 of this paper describes the version of the standard IV model that we consider, the hypotheses that are tested, and the test method.
 Section 3 presents the main result for the model of Section 2.
 Section 4 presents extensions to quantile IV models and to testing a parametric model against a nonparametric alternative.
 Section 5 presents the results of a Monte Carlo investigation of the numerical performance of the method.
-Section 6 presents conclusions.
-The proofs of theorems are presented in the appendix, which is Section 7.
+Section 6 presents two empirical applications, and Section 7 presents conclusions.
+The proofs of theorems are presented in the appendix, which is Section 8.